Instilling good oral habits in your child when they are young will foster good dental health for life!

-The Crest company has developed an experiment that you can do with your kids at home to demonstrate what happens when everyday acids build up in their teeth, and how those acids can make teeth weak and soft.
+The Crest Company has developed an experiment that you can do with your kids at home to demonstrate what happens when everyday acids build up in their teeth and how those acids can make teeth weak and soft.
 It also shows them how they can protect their teeth by brushing the correct way.
-The experiment uses an egg, toothpaste, and vinegar, and takes about five or six days.
-Developed by dentists, the Crest experiment brings the process of tooth decay and damage to life and gives children a feeling of control over damage, while showing them how good brushing and oral care work.
+The experiment uses an egg, toothpaste, and vinegar, and it takes about five or six days.
+Developed by dentists, the Crest experiment brings the process of tooth decay and damage to life and gives children a feeling of control over damage while showing them how good brushing and oral care work.

 Let Them Choose Their Own Brush

 Those silly toothbrushes aren’t just a novelty; they are an excellent way to get kids excited about brushing their teeth.
 As one of the best investments you can make, allow them to choose one that has a timer, lights up, or has their favorite character on it.
 That way, they will be more excited to brush their teeth.
 The more frequently they brush their teeth as a habit, the more ingrained that habit will become both now and in their future.

 Teach Them About Their Teeth

 Teach children about teeth by outlining the different kinds of teeth they have.
 There are 32 in total: four cuspids, eight incisors, 12 molars, and eight premolars.
-Just talking about their teeth and giving them an understanding of what goes where is a good way to reinforce the importance of keeping their teeth strong.
+Just talking about their teeth and understanding what goes where is a good way to reinforce the importance of keeping their teeth strong.

 The oral habits that children learn early on are important for their developing teeth and will also help set up good habits for a lifetime.
-Give them the knowledge they need, foster good brushing habits, and let them have some fun by experimenting and picking out their own brush, to keep them engaged and maintain their oral health for a lifetime.
+Please give them the knowledge they need, foster good brushing habits, and let them have some fun by experimenting and picking out their own brush, to keep them engaged and maintain their oral health for a lifetime.